-On behalf of the Northern Ireland Judicial Appointments Commission (NIJAC), I am pleased to present the Annual Report and Statement of Accounts for 2021-22.
+On behalf of the Northern Ireland Judicial Appointments Commission (NIJAC), I am pleased to present the Annual Report and Statement of Accounts for 2022-23.

-This is the seventeenth Annual Report for NIJAC, and my second as the Chair of the Commission.
+This is the eighteenth Annual Report for NIJAC, and my third as the Chair of the Commission.
 I can report it reflects on some of our many achievements, as well as acknowledging the challenging external environment we continue to work in as a Public Body.
 We continue to face ongoing challenges but despite these, the Commission continues to deliver on its commitments.
-During 2021-22, we commenced the second year of our Five year Corporate Plan 2020-25 which sets a clear direction of travel for the Commission.
-In 2021-22 we moved toward an Outcomes Based Accountability (OBA) approach to Business Planning with an emphasis on the outcomes of the business of NIJAC being set and monitored with the aim of demonstrating the contribution the organisation makes to wider society.
+During 2022-23, we commenced the third year of our Five-Year Corporate Plan 2020-25 which sets a clear direction of travel for the Commission.
+In 2022-23 we fully adopted an Outcomes Based Accountability (OBA) approach to Business Planning and put in place measures to demonstrate the contribution the organisation makes to wider society.

-NIJAC's Board (also referred to as Plenary) is responsible for ensuring meritorious appointments are made to courts and tribunals in Northern Ireland.
+NIJAC's Board (also referred to as Plenary) is responsible for ensuring meritorious appointments are made to Courts and Tribunals in Northern Ireland.
 As a Board, we report to The Executive Office (TEO) on issues of governance and accountability and we greatly value their support and continued investment in our organisation.